What 5G means for your data privacy

 More than anything, it means being careful with every device you connect to your network.
 Change every default password, starting from your router and ending with the latest tech gadget you buy.

 Also, safeguard your internet connection.
 You can use a virtual private network (VPN) for that.
-You can find a VPN for Mac, Windows, Linux, smart TVs, and more.
+You can find a VPN for Mac (https://nordvpn.com/download/mac/), Windows, Linux, smart TVs, and more.
 You can even set a VPN on your router to protect all smart devices connected to your home network.

 And don’t forget to keep up with the tech news.
 That includes all things cybersecurity.
 The more you know about things that concern your privacy, the better you’ll be prepared to face or prevent them.